webdriverio-community/wdio-cucumberjs-json-reporter/README.md

 It will also add metadata about the running instance to the feature file and last but not least, it will give you the opportunity to add attachments to the JSON output.

-> **NOTE:<br>**
-> Be aware of the fact that this module only supports the English language!
-Other languages make this module spit out incorrect JSON output without proper keywords and steps.

 ## Installation
 The easiest way is to keep `wdio-cucumberjs-json-reporter` as a devDependency in your `package.json`.